johnpeterprogramming/johnpeterprogramming/README.md

 ### Here is what I'm working on! 👋

-- 🔭 I’m currently working on: BBD Vacation Work
+- 🔭 I’m currently working on: mysql clone
 - 🌱 I’m currently learning: Azure
 - 👯 I’m looking to collaborate on: Nothing, too busy
 - 📫 How to reach me: johnakrause@colourmultimedia.com